ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/cryogenics/cryosms/Cryogenic-SMS-PSU-design.md

 When processed, the driver will set the PSU's output midpoint (in the context of 0 - arbitrary midpoint - max; midpoint doesn't have to be half of max and rarely is) and its ramp rate, then tell it to ramp to the midpoint.
-If a ramp's start point is 0, it will first make sure the polarity set on the PSU is the same as the enpoint's polarity.
+If a ramp's start point is 0, it will first make sure the polarity set on the PSU is the same as the endpoint's polarity.

 After being processed, the event queue thread will wait until the PSU's output is within a tolerance of the ramp's endpoint and the PSU is reporting that it is holding at target, then